-- Not to be denied participation in all treatment services based on the grounds of race, color, creed, sex, sexual orientation, national origin, disability, diagnosis, religion, age or socioeconomic status.
+- Not to be denied participation in all treatment services based on the grounds of race, color, creed, sex, sexual orientation, national origin, disability, diagnosis, religion, age, or socioeconomic status.

-- To considerate and respectful care.
+- To be considered and receive respectful care.

 - To know by name and position the staff members responsible for your care.